Esqarrouth/Cool-Quotes/README.md

-It doesn’t matter how many times you failed, you only have to be right once.|Mark Cuban Inventing a job is better than finding a job.|Larry Summers No plan ever survives its first encounter with the enemy.|Douglas MacArthur
+It doesn’t matter how many times you failed, you only have to be right once.|Mark Cuban Inventing a job is better than finding a job.|Larry Summers No plan ever survives its first encounter with the enemy.|Douglas MacArthur Good artists copy.
+Great artists steal.|Picasso?Jobs?Fuck it -Goktug Yilmaz Success is a menace.
+It fools smart people into thinking they cant lose.|Bill Gates All of a sudden we're working harder than our fathers, who we laughed at for how hard they worked.|Steve Wozniak

 #My Quotes